enesdolgun33/enesdolgun33/README.md

 ##

-I am currently focusing on React.
-I am working to improve my proficiency in React by developing projects and learning modern frontend development practices.
+I am currently focusing on Python.
+I am working to improve my proficiency in advanced Python by developing projects and learning modern programming practices.
 My goal is to continuously improve myself through practical experience.

 🔗 &nbsp;**Connect with me :**